christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 scholar by the name of Kantorowicz who had the idea in 1912: "He asked a batch of his students to make copies of a Latin document, and his task was to edit it properly; his conclusion was to stress how fallible this process is."
-The idea has been carried forward in more recent work:

-as the following papers make clear:
+The idea has been carried forward in more recent work, as the following papers make clear:

 > @spencer2004phylogenetics